naru-jpn/struct-archiver/README.md

 ## Usage

 ### Archive/Unarchive Fundamental Values
-You can archive value as type conforming Archivable protocol and you can unarchive data by passing archived data to archiver.
+You can archive value of type conforming Archivable protocol and you can unarchive data by passing archived data to archiver.

 ```
 	// Int